RT Cunningham

 There are some things, like videos, that I always keep on a portable drive.
 When my phone gets low on space, or when I get a new phone, I dump all the photos on a portable drive.

-I used to synchronize my music and picture directories hourly, but now I just keep them on portable drives (I tend to listen to music on my phone nowadays).
-The only thing I keep up-to-date on my system drive are documents.
+I used to synchronize my music and picture directories, but now I just keep them on portable drives (I tend to listen to music on my phone in recent times).
+The only thing I maintain on my system drive are documents.
 If I need something to be permanent, I'll just drop it in my document directory.
 I'm using less than 2.5 gigabytes out of 15 on Google Drive, which includes Gmail and Google Photos.

 rsync -avzh /home/username/Music/ /media/username/5a659a1f-1b7a-4402-bffe-2c74af75ebc7/Music --delete